samjones00/docs/docs/_documentation/Why-Servicestack.md

 *define everything* ServiceStack does not pollute your web services with any additional custom artefacts or markup.

+### Multiple pluggable Formats

-ServiceStack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes:
+ServiceStack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discoverability and provides hosting of your web service on a number of different formats, including:

  - [JSON](https://github.com/ServiceStack/ServiceStack.Text/)
  - XML